-Research finds that mindfulness practice can increase attention, improve interpersonal relationships, and strengthen compassion.
+Research shows that mindfulness practice can increase attention, improve interpersonal relationships, and strengthen compassion.

 Our goal in education is provide emotionally supportive learning environments that can offer students and educators ways to calm their nervous systems, focus their attention, work with their emotions, and cultivate open and curious minds.
 In these mindful learning environments and “mindful schools,” a new generation of students will be nurtured and prepared to lead a thriving world.

 The Benefits of Mindfulness

 Solid scientific evidence shows that mindfulness practice improves attention, self-control, emotional resilience, recovery from addiction, memory, immune response, and more.
 This summarizes benefits that are particularly relevant to educators; these are fundamental human abilities that when fostered through mindfulness practice will contribute to greater well-being in our school communities.

 Mindfulness practice helps educators notice the impact of toxic stress and anxiety and develop the skills to more effectively transform stressful situations.